Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 bicycle trip mekong river

-the mighty Mekong!
+The mighty Mekong!
 Hitting the rural road north of Phnom Penh

 Leaving Phnom Penh northward is no big deal compared to getting in from the South.
-Get to the Mekong and follow it, there’s the main road, Highway 6, not beautiful but wide, with plenty of overpriced accommodations.
+Get to the Mekong and follow it; there’s the main road, Highway 6, not beautiful but wide, with plenty of overpriced accommodations.

-From here we followed Road 381 and then turned right because locals said the road was messy (check the map).
+From here, we followed Road 381 and then turned right because locals said the road was messy (check the map).

 So from here began a 43km unpaved leg, the road was a little tricky sometimes but still rideable, even though it rained the night before, keep in mind however that taking unpaved roads in Cambodia is always a gamble, and don’t blame us if you find yourself in a river of mud.

-This stretch of road, however, is really beautiful, especially the last 20km along the river, a glimpse of the Mekong lifestyle, these kinds of roads are the reason why we love bicycle travel.
+This stretch of road, however, is really beautiful, especially the last 20km along the river, a glimpse of the Mekong lifestyle.
+These kinds of roads are the reason why we love bicycle travel.

-Near the village of Oleng, there’s a ferry crossing, a slow barge going approximately every hour (coordinates 11°55’25.1″N 105°16’07.7″ E), that goes to Kang Maes, at the crossroad between roads 70 and 223, the latter brings you to Kampong Cham in 25 super-easy kilometers.
+Near the village of Oleng, there’s a ferry crossing and a slow barge that goes approximately every hour (coordinates 11°55’25.1″N 105°16’07.7″ E) to Kang Maes, at the crossroads of roads 70 and 223.
+The latter brings you to Kampong Cham in 25 super-easy kilometers.

 Kampong Cham